 The Grand Vision

-At the root of the guilt I felt after the company folded was my role at the very start of the process.
+At the root of any guilt I felt after the company folded was my role at the very start of the process.
 I don’t remember if this happened after we decided on the rewrite or if it was part of the discussion.
 Either way, I went into a planning meeting for 3.0 to pitch my vision, and it was a doozy.
 In hindsight, it probably could have been a 3-5 year vision, or even just a concept around which to build reasonable, real-world plans.
 In actuality, everyone either loved it or accepted it without much comment and it became our 6-month blueprint.
 Words and phrases I used—often simply as concept or metaphor—were explicitly applied to features and concrete elements in the app.
 Some of them even ultimately appeared on the marketing website after release.

 Even Agile, which eschews specifications and up-front planning, has an ultimate objective that, at its core, will remain more-or-less fixed, barring catastrophe.
 The Vision was at once too much and too little—too ambitious and over-specified to give us the flexibility to adapt in order to preserve our core objective, and too underspecified to let us anticipate, plan for, and handle the problems we were going to hit.
 It got to the point where I would cringe every time someone would use one of those words I threw out during the pitch, which were increasingly sacrosanct, even as development dragged on and things just weren’t coming together.